Chelmsford Fire Station – North Station

 The Town of Chelmsford hired Triumph Modular to assist with their North Fire Station renovation and expansion.
 The Town of Chelmsford had previously worked with Triumph Modular on four elementary school projects, so they were very familiar with our work and the benefits of modular construction.
-The North Fire Station was built in 1956 and badly needed a renovation.
+The North Fire Station was built in 1956 and badly needed renovation.
 In addition to renovating the apparatus bay at the fire station, the project also involved upgrading the living quarters for the firefighters.
 Built in an era where a single-gender workforce was typical, the requirements for accessibility and safety also weren’t as stringent for the original fire station.

 The first responders sleeping quarters were located in a room at the back of an apparatus bay.
-To access the common area and kitchen from the bunkroom required a walk through the garage bay.
+Access to the common area and kitchen from the bunkroom required a walk through the garage bay.
 The sleeping area was undersized.
 All the personal spaces needed a design makeover and some modernization.
 The apparatus bay wasn’t large enough to efficiently maneuver the fire engine and rescue boat.
 The backside of the bay only had one garage door due to the bunkroom occupying 25% of the garage space.
 There was no way to drive straight through the garage without moving something out of the way first.

 The project’s scope involved the demolition of the sleeping quarters and the building section next to the apparatus bay, which contained the lounge area, kitchen, bathrooms, laundry room, and a couple of other offices.
 We would replace this part of the building with a new two-story modular addition.
-The modular addition would provide individual bedrooms, freeing up space in the garage to renovate the apparatus bay and add a second garage door at the back of the fire station.
+The modular addition would provide individual bedrooms, freeing up space in the garage to renovate the apparatus bay and adding a second garage door at the back of the fire station.

-The first responders were displaced during the renovation and construction of the addition.
+The first responders were relocated by Triumph Modular during the renovation and construction of the addition.
 Modular construction would drastically shorten the length of time the firefighters would be away from the North Station.
 The project was estimated to take about six months, more than half the time that traditional construction would require.
 In conjunction with our factory partner, MODLOGIQ, Inc., more than 80% of the modules were completed off-site, which enhanced the Speed-to-Occupancy.
 Cost Certainty was another major factor in choosing modular.
 The Triumph Modular and MODLOGIQ team worked with the Town of Chelmsford to stay on budget.
 Chelmsford’s familiarity with the cadence of our processes helped with efficiency and cost-effectiveness.
 The repeatability of modular construction could serve as an advantage if the Town of Chelmsford decides to upgrade other fire stations in the future.